radrich/richarmstrong.net/pages/privacy.md

 - Your postal address
 - Your birthday
 - Your purchase history
-- Your progress and behavious for classes you’re enrolled in on TapTapKaboom School
 - Your possible interests

 We collect this information from you only if you voluntarily sign up to, purchase, use, and participate in our events, products, or services.